 While walking, your feet will not get sweaty or sore, thanks to the soft EVA insole, as well as the enhanced breathability of the lightweight outsole mesh.
-While this meshing is great to keep your feet from sweating on hot days, it does also allow rain water to soak in in wet conditions, which may affect performance and turn some golfers off.
-However, when we tested them in a morning dew setting, the shoes held up and stayed dry and comfortable.
+While this meshing is great to keep your feet from sweating on hot days, it does also allow rain water to soak in in wet conditions, which may affect performance.
+However, when we tested them in a morning dew setting, the shoes held up and stayed dry.

-Adidas is a leading brand in the sports equipment industry, especially with their performance shoe lines.
-And with the Tech Response Shoe, they more than live up to their company's reputation.
+Adidas is a leading brand in the sports equipment industry, especially with its performance shoe lines.
+And with the Tech Response Shoe, they more than live up to their company’s reputation.

 Best Golf Shoe for Wide Feet

-If you have wide feet, you know how hard it can be to find a pair of comfortable shoes that suits you, especially if you are a golfer.
+If you have wide feet, you know how hard it can be to find a pair of comfortable shoe that suits you, especially if you are a golfer.

 It helps to have shoes that have some stretch to them too.